 Sec.
 25-33.
-Enforcement.
+Enforcement

-- (1) Any land disturbing construction activity or post-construction runoff initiated after the effective date of this ordinance by any person, firm, association, or corporation subject to the ordinance provisions shall be deemed a violation unless conducted in accordance with the requirements of this ordinance. - (2) The Director of Public Works or his designee shall notify the responsible party by certified mail of any non-complying land disturbing construction activity or post-construction runoff.
+(2) The Director of Public Works or his designee shall notify the responsible party by certified mail of any non-complying land disturbing construction activity or post-construction runoff.
 The notice shall describe the nature of the violation, remedial actions needed, a schedule for remedial action, and additional enforcement action which may be taken.